Asad Noor: Legal issues

-On 25 December 2017, Noor was arrested by the immigration police of Shahjalal International Airport while trying to flee Bangladesh and was later sent to jail.
+On 25 December 2017, Noor was arrested by immigration police at Shahjalal International Airport while trying to travel to Nepal, and was later sent to jail.

-Subsequently, Noor spent eight months in prison throughout 2018.
-In August, as he was released on bail, he faced protests from the radical Islamist group Hefazat-e-Islam Bangladesh, who demanded him to be executed.
+Noor spent eight months in prison in 2018.
+Upon his release on bail in August, he faced protests from the radical Islamist group Hefazat-e-Islam Bangladesh, which demanded his execution.
 Noor was later arrested for alleged involvement in a drug trafficking case, which he claims is a fabrication.

-Karin Deutsch Karlekar, Director of Free Expression at Risk Programs at PEN America said: “The arrest and detention of Asad Noor reflects the extremely precarious position of independent voices in Bangladesh”.
-Karlekar also added: “Bloggers like Noor live in fear of physical attack or even murder from extremist groups on the one hand, and then face persecution from their government—which should be acting to protect them—on the other.
-We ask Bangladeshi officials to release and drop the charges against Asad Noor, to take robust measures to protect him from extremist violence, and in addition, to protect, rather than prosecute, free expression.”
+Karin Deutsch Karlekar, Director of Free Expression at Risk Programs at PEN America, said: "The arrest and detention of Asad Noor reflects the extremely precarious position of independent voices in Bangladesh."
+Karlekar also added: "Bloggers like Noor live in fear of physical attack or even murder from extremist groups on the one hand, and then face persecution from their government—which should be acting to protect them—on the other.
+We ask Bangladeshi officials to release and drop the charges against Asad Noor, to take robust measures to protect him from extremist violence, and in addition, to protect, rather than prosecute, free expression."

-Daniel Bastard, head of RSF Reporters without Borders Asia-Pacific stated: “We call for the charges against Asad Noor to be dismissed because his only crime has been to express secular opinions,” and added “The legal article under which he is accused has for too long been used by extremist religious groups to gag all independent voices.
-And, in view of the calls for his death, the authorities must provide him with specific protective measures.”
+Daniel Bastard, head of RSF Reporters without Borders Asia-Pacific, stated: "We call for the charges against Asad Noor to be dismissed because his only crime has been to express secular opinions," and added: "The legal article under which he is accused has for too long been used by extremist religious groups to gag all independent voices.
+And, in view of the calls for his death, the authorities must provide him with specific protective measures."

 In early 2019, Noor was granted bail for the second time.
-Fearing for his safety after his release, Noor secretly fled Bangladesh in February.
-He has been living underground outside Bangladesh ever since and continues his online activism on Facebook and YouTube.
+Fearing for his safety, Noor secretly fled Bangladesh in February.
+He has been living abroad ever since, continuing his online activism on Facebook and YouTube.

-Harassment of his family members
+Harassment of family members

-On 18 July 2020, plainclothes policemen picked up six of Noor's family members from his hometown of Amtali in Barguna.
-They were taken to Amtali police station, where his father was forced to call Noor and ask him to remove all video posts from his Facebook page, leading international human rights organizations like Human Rights Watch, Amnesty International, Asian Human Rights Commission and Robert F. Kennedy Human Rights to raise their concern about the incident.
+On 18 July 2020, plainclothes police officers detained six of Noor's family members in his hometown of Amtali in Barguna.
+They were taken to Amtali police station, where his father was forced to call Noor and ask him to remove all video posts from his Facebook page, leading international human rights organizations, including Human Rights Watch, Amnesty International, Asian Human Rights Commission, and Robert F. Kennedy Human Rights, to raise concerns about the incident.

-Sultan Mohammed Zakaria, a researcher on South Asia at Amnesty International, has stated that “the harassment of Asad’s family is not an isolated incident.
-It is part of a worrying pattern targeting families of human rights defenders in exile,” he also added “The harassment of families, to muzzle human rights defenders in exile from Bangladesh, is utterly reprehensible.
-Such tactics of intimidation must be stopped immediately.”
+Sultan Mohammed Zakaria, a researcher on South Asia at Amnesty International, stated that "the harassment of Asad's family is not an isolated incident.
+It is part of a worrying pattern targeting families of human rights defenders in exile," adding: "The harassment of families, to muzzle human rights defenders in exile from Bangladesh, is utterly reprehensible.
+Such tactics of intimidation must be stopped immediately."

-UN Special rapporteur on Freedom of Religion or Belief Ahmed Shaheed said: “We express grave concern at the alleged persecution and prosecution of Mr. Noor, for the exercise of his human rights to freedom of thought, conscience, religion or belief, opinion and expression.”
+UN Special Rapporteur on Freedom of Religion or Belief Ahmed Shaheed said: "We express grave concern at the alleged persecution and prosecution of Mr. Noor, for the exercise of his human rights to freedom of thought, conscience, religion or belief, opinion and expression."